 Governor Markell has also focused on improving quality of life, with new and expanded libraries around the state, the start of universal recycling, significantly reduced air pollution, and with new pathways and trails that will make Delaware one of the most walkable and bike-able states in the country.

 Governor Markell brings innovative public and private sector experience to the Office of Governor.
 He began his career in the private sector helping lead the wireless technology revolution as the 13th employee at Nextel (a name he coined), where he served as Senior Vice President for Corporate Development.
 His other business experience includes a senior management position at Comcast Corporation, work as a consultant with McKinsey and Company and as a banker at First Chicago Corporation.
 He was elected to three terms as State Treasurer between 1998 and 2008, implementing innovative programs aimed at cutting spending and improving fiscal responsibility.
 He has been recognized in Delaware and across the country as a leader in promoting policies to help all people achieve their economic potential.

-Governor Markell has also worked to advocate on behalf of Delawareans and bring national attention to his home state through a number of leadership roles and is currently serving as Chair of the National Governors Association (NGA).
-His Chair’s initiative is A Better Bottom Line: Employing People with Disabilities.
+Governor Markell has also worked to advocate on behalf of Delawareans and bring national attention to his home state through a number of leadership roles including his recent role (2012-2013) as Chair of the National Governors Association (NGA).
+His Chair’s initiative was A Better Bottom Line: Employing People with Disabilities.
 The Governor is:

 - Chairman of the National Board of Directors for Jobs for America's Graduates (JAG)

 - National Governors Association (NGA) Executive Committee Member

 - Former Co-Chair of the Common Core Standards Initiative, a joint effort of NGA and the Council of Chief State School Officers to develop Common Core Standards for education